mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 If the fees are not paid the bot simply doesn't work and it returns to the STATUS INACTIVE.
 If, passed some months, you want to use again the bot, you have only to pay the monthly fee for the next 30 days (the months during which you haven't paid the fees don't have to be paid when you return to use the bot).

-To pay the fee you can send the equivalent of 15 usdt for the first time (activation + monthly fee) or 10 usdt for the other times (for the monthly fee) to one of the following addresses at your own choice:
+To pay the fee you can send **the equivalent of 15 usdt** for the first time (activation + monthly fee) or **the equivalent of 10 usdt** for the other times (for the monthly fee) to one of the following addresses at your own choice:

 | Address  | Crypto | Blockchain |
 | ------------- | ------------- | ---------- |